The wound is the place where the Light enters you.

 Write first from the heart, from that place that makes you vulnerable.
 Write so honestly and authentically that you bleed on the pages.

 Write with pathos.
 Write with passion.
 Write true.
 This is what is required of good writing and why it is so painful.
-We must reveal that part of ourselves that we'd rather hide.
-But this is the part of you we're all longing to see.
+We must reveal that part of ourselves we'd rather hide.
+The part of you we're all longing to see.

 Don't hide your scars.
 Show them.

 When asked by a family member to not write about growing up in an alcoholic household, one author gave a simple retort: “You don't own the intellectual property rights to my pain.”
 When he finally did share his story, it set him and many others free.

 It helps heal us

 Writing out your junk is cathartic.
 Your notebook or laptop can be a confessional booth or even a counselor.
 It hears your deep hurts and pains and allows you to process them in your own creative way.
 This is how we find healing: not by avoiding discomfort but by honestly leaning into it.

 It helps heal others